Quaerite et invenietis — "Seek and you will find"

 to see that dream dying so quickly.

-often think about and discuss what the county was like just a few years ago.
-This
+often discussed what the county was like just a few years

 includes facts that are literally kryptonite to the media, things they